-SendBird recently closed a $102m funding round, and their YC connections have landed them a few famous names as early customers such as Reddit.
+SendBird closed a $102m funding round in 2019, and their YC connections have landed them a few famous names as early customers such as Reddit.
 What is SendBird?
 In polling customers of SendBird, they’ve generally had good things to say about the product.
 Some developers complained about breaking changes to their API though.
 You can also do your own Sendbird review and see how many more features Stream Chat provides out of the box.

 The common negative theme was about their sales process.
 SendBird customers felt like the pricing was made up based on what they thought they could get them to pay.
 One customer said, “It was like buying a used car”.
 They also complained of last-minute add-ons that weren’t included in the initial pricing discussion that then felt like they were being nickeled and dimed.
 On the SendBird website, they only list Free and Custom, which backs up the idea of making up pricing for each prospect.
 (BTW, the Free tier allows a max of 25 peak connections, so this is more so a test/sandbox plan as very few apps will have less than 25 concurrent users).

 I won’t list out specific numbers I’ve been told, but SendBird Chat is usually the most expensive solution in the market (at least from the data I’ve collected).
 In some cases, PubNub might be more expensive, but that is hard to estimate (see their pricing model above) and depends on the specific chat features you implement.
 Also, you might want to take a look at who is first in Product Hunt's Sendbird reviews/alternatives list, and how well we stack up against some of Sendbird's other competitors.